Introduction #

 Checking Earthwork Computation in MiTS 2 #

-Since the Earthwork module in MiTS 2 is an upgraded version of EW3D, we are planning to compare the earthwork computation between EW3D and MiTS 2.
-We requested Ms Izzah to share her EW3D project file together with her drawing file to further check on this issue.
+Since the Earthwork module in MiTS 2 is an upgraded version of EW3D, we are planning to compare the earthwork computation using MiTS 2.
+We requested Ms Izzah to share her EW3D project file, and the Civil 3D file from the contractor.
+To check further, we use the MCIntegrator feature in MiTS 2,which allows us to integrate our project file with Civil 3D.

 Checking Earthwork Computation in Civil 3D #